yangsssu/ORCHIDEE-CROP/README.md

 The model is written in Fortran, and to use this model, you first need to install the necessary environment, please follow the tutorial on this website, https://forge.ipsl.jussieu.fr/orchidee/wiki/Documentation/UserGuide .

-Our model is running on Obelix server at LSCE, you can check the set up environment at: ​http://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/LSCE, the input files can be found in R_IN=/home/orchideeshare/igcmg/IGCM.
+Our model is running on Obelix server at LSCE, you can check the environmental set up at: ​http://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/LSCE, the input files can be found in R_IN=/home/orchideeshare/igcmg/IGCM.

 After you install the necessary environment, you need to go to the util folder, run ins_make to install the make files, and then go to Config/ORCHIDEE_OL/ to use make_without_xios to compile the model.